 - Theory Z essentially advocates a combination of all that's best about Theory Y and modern Japanese management, which places a large amount of freedom and trust with workers, and assumes that workers have a strong loyalty and interest in team-working and the organisation.

-Theory Z also places more reliance on the attitude and responsibilities of the workers, whereas Mcgregor's XY Theory is mainly focused on management and motivation from the manager's and organisation's perspective.
+- Theory Z also places more reliance on the attitude and responsibilities of the workers, whereas Mcgregor's XY Theory is mainly focused on management and motivation from the manager's and the organisation's perspective.

 Please note, they were not created by McGregor.
 BusinessBalls (Alan Chapman) developed them to help understanding and application of McGregor's XY Theory concept.
 The test is a simple reflective tool, not a scientifically validated instrument; it's a learning aid and broad indicator.
 Please use it as such.